amichae2/Level1-Techs-to-podcast/README.md

 6. Paste the crontab line into nano, the text editor opened in your console after running crontab -e, press Ctrl o, press Ctrl x)
 7. Make sure your computer is on at atleast one of the times you told the cron job to run

+If you want to play in background on your phone just move the file to a local directory on your phone, download VLC and play it from VLC

 CONGRATULATIONS, YOU NOW HAVE LEVEL1 NEWS BEING DOWNLOADED DIRECTLY TO YOUR PHONE AUTOMATICALLY